TheoSfak/smart-checkout-fields-manager/readme.txt

 * Developer hooks and filters

 == Upgrade Notice ==

+= 1.1.0 =
+Major update with Stylish tab for beautiful field styling, WordPress.org compliance, and enhanced security.
+Recommended update for all users!

 = 1.0.0 =
 Initial release - The complete WooCommerce checkout fields customization solution!